sparrc/cookbook/readme.md

 - 1 tblsp butter
 - 1/4 tsp black pepper
 - 1 pinch salt

+##### Directions:

 Bring broth and water to a boil in a medium saucepan.
 Add grits, stirring well.
 Reduce heat to medium and simmer for 25 minutes or until thick, stirring often.
 Remove from heat and stir in salt, pepper, and butter.
 Serve with sausage mixture on top.

- Polenta variation:
+#### Polenta variation:

 - 4 cups water
 - 1 cup corn grits